Sixers beat Spurs 134-99 in 1st game without injured Embiid

-PHILADELPHIA (AP) — Tobias Harris scored 23 points, Seth Curry had 21 and the Philadelphia 76ers won their first game since Joel Embiid was lost with an injury, beating the San Antonio Spurs 134-99 on Sunday night.
+Harris scored 23 points, Seth Curry had 21 and the 76ers won their first game since Embiid was lost with an injury, beating the San Antonio Spurs 134-99 on Sunday night.

+“We’re a great team when we have everybody,” Harris said.
+“This team needs everybody.”

 The Sixers’ hold on the top spot in the Eastern Conference appears tenuous with Embiid out for at least two weeks with a bone bruise on his left knee.
 Embiid had emerged as an MVP candidate, averaging 29.9 points and 11.5 rebounds in 31 games until he was injured Friday at Washington.
-Embiid landed awkwardly on his left leg after a dunk, his knee joint appearing to bend slightly forward.
+The Sixers were relieved the injury wasn’t worse than first feared.

 “He was happy that it isn’t as bad as a lot of people thought it was, probably including himself,” coach Doc Rivers said.
 “Now that he knows all it takes is rehab, he has a game plan, we have a game plan and we’re moving forward with it.”

-With Embiid out, the 76ers welcomed back Ben Simmons after he missed the first two games after the All-Star break because of COVID protocols.
+With Embiid out, the 76ers welcomed back Simmons after he missed the first two games after the All-Star break because of COVID protocols.
 Simmons and Embiid were set to play in the All-Star game only to learn the night before they were flagged for contact tracing.
 Though neither player tested positive for COVID-19, the barber they visited did.

 Simmons had 14 points and nine assists in the romp and the oft-maligned guard for his inability to shoot beyond 15 feet — 4 for 31 lifetime on 3s — has a defender in San Antonio Spurs coach Gregg Popovich.